dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 You manage your domain DNS records (also called DNS zone) using the [DNS record editor](/articles/record-editor).
 From the record editor, you can create, delete, and update the DNS records that represent the DNS zone of your domain.

-## Enabling DNS hosting
+## Activating a DNS zone

-You can enable the DNS hosting service for a previously disabled domain from the domain DNS tab.
+You can activate the DNS hosting service for a domain from the domain DNS tab.

 <div class="section-steps" markdown="1">
-##### To enable DNS hosting
+##### To activate a DNS zone

 1. Log in to DNSimple with your user credentials.
 1. If you have multiple accounts, select your account in the navigation bar.